davegauthier/datacamp23/README.md

-This does not count as programing in the open.
+This does not count as programing in the open :(